Black Liberation Through the Lens of Black Feminism: A talk with Feminista Jones and DaMaris B. Hill

 Illustration: Sana Kewalramani

-A swarm of people were huddled in the cosy Montgomery Auditorium of Parkway Central Library on Wednesday, Feb.
+A swarm of people was huddled in Montgomery Auditorium at Parkway Central Library on Wednesday, Feb.
 6, their eyes keenly following every nuance of DaMaris B. Hill’s calculated hand gestures as she read out excerpts from her recently published poetry collection.

-“Go buy my damn book!”, Jones hollered.
+“Go buy my damn book!”, Jones said.
 This was followed by the audience breaking out in one final round of applause as they rushed to the stage to get their copies of the books signed by the respective authors.